Overview

 - Written Communication (FW) (3 credits/1 course)

-6 credits – Thematic treatments of global processes and cross-cultural interactions from a variety of perspectives.
-Students will gain a sense of human development from pre-history to modern times through consideration of narratives and artifacts of and from diverse cultures.
-At least one component of each of these courses will involve the indigenous cultures of Hawai’i, the Pacific, and Asia.
+Global and Multicultural Perspectives (FG) courses provide thematic treatments of global processes and cross-cultural interactions from a variety of perspectives.
+Students will trace human development from prehistory to modern times through examination of narratives and artifacts from diverse cultures.
+At least one component of each of these courses will involve the Indigenous cultures of Hawai‘i, the Pacific, and Asia.

 Students may take Diversification courses from the same department as their FG courses.